arangodb/feed/README.md

 - `collection`: name of the collection where the random replaces will be executed (default: `batchimport`)
 - `parallelism`: number of threads to execute the replaces concurrently (default: `16`)
 - `loadPerThread`: number of times each thread executes random replaces (default: `50`)

+## Subcommand `dropDatabase`
+Drops a database.

+Example of usage:

+`normal dropDatabase database=xyz`

+Possible parameters for usage:
+- `database`: name of the database which will be dropped